5T33Z0/Clover-Crate/USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 - Spreadsheet for taking notes about Port names, Types and physical Location (optional)
 - Patience and time (mandatory).
 Seriously, this is not for beginners!

-### Dumping ACPI Tables
+### Dumping ACPI Tables with Clover
-There are various ways to dump ACPI Tables from your BIOS:

-- Using **Clover** (easiest method): Hit `F4` in the Boot Menu.
+- Hit `F4` in the Boot Menu.
 You don't even need a working configuration to do this.
 Just download the latest [**Release**](https://github.com/CloverHackyColor/CloverBootloader/releases) as a `.zip` file, extract it, put it on a FAT32 formatted USB flash drive and boot from it.
 The dumped ACPI Tables will be located in: `EFI\CLOVER\ACPI\origin`
-- Using **OpenCore** (requires the Debug version and a working config): enable Misc > Debug > `SysReport` Quirk.
-The ACPI Tables will be dumped during next boot.

 ## Finding the correct table
 Have a look inside the "origin" Folder.
 In there you will find a lot of tables.
 We are interested in the **SSDT-xxxx.aml** files.
 Find the one which looks similar to this: